GuyBaele/SpreadGL/README.md

 --output: Give a name to the output environmental layer (.csv).
 A CSV file called 'brazil_region_maxtemp.csv' will be created to show the environmental layer.

 3. Follow the previous steps to get different visuals of the spatial and environmental layers.
 For the spatial layer, you can generate a contour layer.
 For the environmental layer, you will need to choose 'Point' instead of 'Polygon' as the basic layer type.
+See Sections 'Visualising a (phylo)geographical spread layer in spread.gl' & 'Visualising an environmental data layer in spread.gl' for more information.

 https://user-images.githubusercontent.com/74751786/200294883-a1a28d8c-44c0-4a0a-ab89-b3d137e704f1.mp4